ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 openstack subnet create --network stormshield-ha --subnet-range 192.168.2.0/29 --dhcp --gateway none stormshield-ha
 ```

-#### Deploy the Stormshield instances
+#### Deploy the SNS instances

 Go to the `download` section of the [official Stormshield website](https://documentation.stormshield.eu/SNS/v4/fr/Content/PAYG_Deployment_Guide/Downloading_installation_file.htm){.external}.
 Log in to your Stormshield account and follow the instructions to download the Stormshield OpenStack image.

-Go to the folder where you have downloaded your Stormshield Openstack image and upload the Stormshield OpenStack image (for this tutorial, we use the image `utm-SNS-EVA-4.7.6-openstack.qcow2`) :
+Go to the folder where you have downloaded your SNS Openstack image and upload the image (for this tutorial, we use the image `utm-SNS-EVA-4.7.6-openstack.qcow2`) :

 ```console
 openstack image create --disk-format raw --container-format bare --file ./utm-SNS-EVA-4.7.6-openstack.qcow2 stormshield-SNS-EVA-4.7.6
 ```

-* Create the stormshield instances (for this example, we called them `stormshield-1` and `stormshield-2`) :
+* Create the SNS instances (for this example, we called them `stormshield-1` and `stormshield-2`) :

 ```console
 openstack server create --flavor b2-15 --image stormshield-SNS-EVA-4.7.6 --network stormshield-ext --network stormshield-vlan200 --network stormshield-ha stormshield-1